waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
  * Performance profiling of the ROS 2 based image
  * Set up the demos for data sharing in ROS1 and ROS2

+### July 9
+#### Work Done
+ * Analysis the logs collected for the YOLOv3 object detection model inference and get the profiling report
+ * Set up demos of data sharing in ROS2 with four containers launching on the same machine

+#### To Do List:
+ * Set up the demos for data sharing in ROS1 and ROS2

+### July 10
+#### Work Done
+ * Present the profiling report of ROS2
+ * Discuss with Raj about the data sharing demos

+#### To Do List:
+ * Set up and analysis the data dahring demos using ROS and ROS2